NiciDieNase/webos-github/README.md

 ===
 The (as far as I know) first Github app for WebOS (Palm Pre and Pixi) ever.

 Note, that this app will likely distributed as a paid app in palms app-shop, when its not under development anymore.
-Till then no package files will be provided by me.
 However, you can still download the source, build your own package, install it via QuickInstall and use it for free.

 Goals